+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 Multimode simplex jumpers are single-strand cables that use either 50micron or 62.
 5micron glass core to transmit information using pulses of light.
 Because light and information propagate in one.
 Corning offers the most complete line of connectors and factory-terminated cables, from single-fiber cords to high-fiber-count cable assemblies.
 The Corning Quick Connect program offers a 2-day lead time for our EDGE Uniboot Jumpers, with a 90% delivery guarantee.
 Available in simplex and duplex, multimode 50/125, OM3, OM4.
 Fiber jumper cables, called fiber patch cords, are also short optical fibers equipped with connectors at both ends.
 These cables link the end devices to a network or join the network components in a fiber optic configuration.

-• Price of fiber optic cable laying in substations
+• What is the price of fiber optic cable drop line

 [PDF Version]